National Agricultural Statistics services issues current crop production report

-There were 6.8 days suitable for fieldwork during the week ending August 23, 2020.
-Statewide, the average temperature was 71.2 degrees, 2.4 degrees below normal.
-Precipitation averaged 0.11 inches, 0.59 inches below normal.
-Topsoil moisture supply was rated 6 percent very short, 29 percent short, 64 percent adequate, and 1 percent surplus.
-Subsoil moisture supply was rated 3 percent very short, 21 percent short, 75 percent adequate, and 1 percent surplus.
+There were 6.9 days suitable for fieldwork during the week ending August 30, 2020.
+Statewide, the average temperature was 77.3 degrees, 3.8 degrees above normal.
+Precipitation averaged 0.13 inches, 0.67 inches below normal.
+Topsoil moisture supply was rated 12 percent very short, 40 percent short, and 48 percent adequate.
+Subsoil moisture supply was rated 7 percent very short, 33 percent short, and 60 percent adequate.

 For more information on NASS surveys and reports, call the Heartland Regional Field Office at 314-595-9594 or email nassrfohlr@nass.usda.gov.